lab-dev-code/grav-theme-lens/README.md

 ## GPM Installation (Preferred)

-The simplest way to install this theme is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
+The simplest way to install this theme is via the [Grav Package Manager (GPM)][grav-gpm] through your system's Terminal (also called the command line).
 From the root of your Grav install type:

     bin/gpm install lens